 Let’s be clear, the Diaz brothers have a volatile history with expectations.
 The siblings are happy to step to the beat of their own emotions, ignoring the wants and needs of the higher-ups and the fans.
 This has served them well for years.
 Even in losing efforts, being capricious has kept them in the headlines.
 Whether it’s no showing a press conference (link), or nearly lighting a joint on live television (link).

 But, as well as being a visceral outburst on the part of Nate Diaz, it was a shrewd move.
 How does one snatch back the attention of the fickle MMA fanbase after perhaps the biggest fight announcement in the sport’s history?
 Unpredictability.

 No one predicted this scenario for a Nate Diaz return.
 Poirier, while one of the best lightweights on the planet, does not conform with what we have been led to believe.
 All Nate wanted was a money fight, right?
 That’s the narrative; Diaz just wants to get paid.
 Poirier is on the cusp of title contention.
 In fact, if Conor was not such a huge star, Poirier would certainly be fighting for the belt next.

 Fighting for the spotlight

-Now in the build up to UFC 230, the Mixed Martial Arts world is hyper focused on whether or not Nate Diaz is even going to show up.
+Now in the build-up to UFC 230, the Mixed Martial Arts world is hyper-focused on whether or not Nate Diaz is even going to show up.
 Even with the mega lightweight title fight looming, Nate has done the same thing he managed to do while inactive for two years.
-That’s nudge and elbow his way into the spotlight.
+That’s a nudge and elbow his way into the spotlight.
 Whatever you think of the man, he isn’t a fool, and his unpredictability has kept him relevant.